The elusive VC edge

 Another influential VC author, Mike Maples Jr., further explores this in Pattern Breakers (2024), where he dissects how Inflection theory drives VC outcomes.
 In my humble opinion, one of the most important reads you as a VC can read when building your thesis.
 Not to apply his framework, but to inspire a similar verbalization of your own.

-Foundamental exemplifies this in the chart below, where they show how the AECS market is mirroring the trajectories of more established VC sectors, illustrating how a new wave is primed for them to ride.
+Foundamental exemplifies this in the chart to the left, where they show how project-based industries, such as the construction market, are mirroring the trajectories of more established venture capital sectors—illustrating how a new wave is primed for them to ride.
 As an LP, seeing hundreds of VC decks all describing similar looking career trajectories, investment strategies and track records, insights like this may just be what piques my interest enough to want to know more.

 1.5 The Players in the Arena